 Au Claire de la Lune (By the Light of the Moon) is a great piece for practise as it uses every chord we have looked at so far.
-To keep the page uncluttered, most of the beat markers (/) have been removed.
+To keep the page uncluttered, most of the strum/beat markers (/) have been removed.
 By now you should have a sense of where the beat falls and where the chords change.

-F is the first chord to use a barré.
-The preparation for this chord has been covered in the sections on Sustained Notes, see Good King Wenceslas (p.4) and Liberty (p.9).
-More tips on playing F can be found in the Chord Table (p.14).
+covered in the sections on Sustained Notes, see Good King Wenceslas (p.4)

+and Liberty (p.9).
+More tips on playing the F chord can be found on page 14.